grinnellm/SpawnIndex/README.md

     ## [1] 1e+08

-Thus, we convert eggs to biomass in tonnes by dividing the number of eggs by 10<sup>8</sup>, where `theta` is in units of 10<sup>8</sup> eggs t<sup>-1</sup>.
-We use this conversion factor to estimate the biomass of Pacific Herring that produced a given amount of SOK product in kilograms, kg.
+Thus, convert eggs to biomass in tonnes by dividing the number of eggs by 10<sup>8</sup>, where `theta` is in units of 10<sup>8</sup> eggs t<sup>-1</sup>.
+Finally, use the conversion factor to estimate the biomass of Pacific Herring that produced a given amount of SOK product in kilograms, kg.

 ``` r
 sok <- 100  # SOK product in kg